softchris/golang-book/03-projects/04-testing/README.md

 }
 ```

 To run a test, you invoke the `go test` command.
-Here's different ways to run your tests:
+Here are different ways to run your tests:

 - `go test`, runs the test in the current working directory.
 Here's what it looks like: